 Without it, how well would we remember Take On Me?

 How popular would this Beyonce song have been?

-The transformation of music videos has come mostly in the form of visual and audio quality enhancement, as well as upgraded recording equipment and new camera techniques.
-Today, music video creators are attempting to break boundaries that have never been broken before.
+So far, the transformation of music videos has come mostly in the form of visual and audio quality enhancement, as well as upgraded recording equipment and new camera techniques.
+Today, music video creators are attempting to break boundaries that have never before been broken.
 One such boundary is that of a fourth wall between the video and the video’s audience.
-They are trying to involve the audience on another level.
+Creators are now trying to involve the audience on another level.

 Bob Dylan was one of the first to release an interactive music video.
 His video was made for his 1965 classic, Like a Rolling Stone.
 The video depicts a fake television box on which audience members can flip through fake channels at their will, and find different characters lip-synching the song.
-This was revolutionary in the way that it took an age-old classic and renovated it with a futuristic twist that most other modern artists have not even experimented with yet.
+This was revolutionary in the way that it took an age-old classic and renovated it with a futuristic twist that most modern artists have not yet experimented with.

 Singer, Trey Songz, wowed the R&B scene with his release of the Touchin Lovin’ music video, an interactive video that allows the viewer to decide how the video’s storyline will proceed and, as he puts it, “explore Trey’s fantasies.”